lrcfmd/ChemDASH/README.md

 Introduction
 ============

-ChemDASH is a crystal structure prediction code developed at the University of Liverpool.
+ChemDASH is a crystal structure prediction code written by Paul Sharp and developed at the University of Liverpool.
 ChemDASH is written in python 3.5+, and depends on the atomic simulation environment (ASE), spglib, and their subsequent dependencies.
 ChemDASH implements the basin hopping method to explore the potential energy surface, with